 The stone columns which were here wrought, a village named Abiradu, in Elam - from there were brought.
 The stone-cutters who wrought the stone, those were Greeks and Lydians.

 The goldsmiths who wrought the gold, those were Medes and Egyptians.
 The men who wrought the wood, those were Lydians and Egyptians.
 The men who wrought the baked brick, those were Babylonians.
 The men who adorned the wall, those were Medes and Egyptians.

 Darius also ordered the construction of large-scale public works.
 Roads have already been mentioned (above).
 Another famous construction was the canal between the easternmost branch of the Egyptian river Nile and the Red Sea.
-It is mentioned by Herodotus, but several inscriptions found in Egypt also indicate its existence and course.
+It is mentioned by Herodotus,note[Herodotus, Histories 2.158.] and several inscriptions found in Egypt also indicate its existence and course.
 As we will see below, it was finished in 498.
-Because ancient sailors were able to navigate on the Ocean, it was now possible to circumnavigate the Arabian peninsula and sail from Babylonia to Memphis.
+Because ancient sailors were able to navigate on the Ocean, it was now possible to circumnavigate the Arabian Peninsula and sail from Babylonia to Memphis.
 It must have been one of the most important incentives to boost interregional trade.